rreece/rreece.github.io/outline-of-philosophy/invitation.md

 What is naturalism?
 --------------------------------------------------------------------------------

-*Naturalism* is unifying view of philosophy and science.
+*Naturalism* is a unifying view of philosophy and science.
 It is an attitude about how philosophy should be done (a meta-philosophy) and about how philosophy relates to science.
 A very diverse set of thinkers are often characterized as naturalists or aligned